lateralblast/daeva/README.md

 daeva
 =====

-Download and Automatically Enable nightly VLC for Apple
+Download and Automatically Enable Various Applications (for OS X)

-Ruby script to download and install latest nightly build of VLC.
+Ruby script to download and install latest build of an application.
+The code has been made generic so other apps can be added.
+Currently VLC and WebKit are supported.

 Features: